-Demand for drivers remains high with margins increasing in the Driving Sector to 21.96 per cent as the growth of E Commerce continues.
-Meanwhile, The Freight Transport Association is urging the government to step up the pace on negotiating trading arrangements with the EU as well as providing more clarity on what the UK’s future immigration policy will look like.
+Demand for drivers remains high with margins increasing in the Driving Sector to 21.96 per cent as the growth of E-Commerce continues.
+Meanwhile, The Freight Transport Association is urging the government to step up the pace of negotiating trading arrangements with the EU as well as providing more clarity on what the UK’s future immigration policy will look like.

 The Healthcare Sector’s margins remain largely unchanged at 31.34% in Q1 as acute staffing shortages and cancelled operations continue to dominate the news.
 The British Medical Association has warned that although winter is over, the pressure is not.

 Margins rose by 3.34 per cent in the Industrial Sector to 14.85 per cent in Q1.
 However raw material shortages, supply chain disruption and rising commodity prices continue to adversely affect costs.
 Despite this, manufacturers continue to remain positive with the CBI reporting that export orders growth accelerated at the fastest pace in more than 20 years whilst domestic orders hold steady.

 Margins within the IT sector increased by 2.63 per cent to 17.56 per cent in Q1.
 Ongoing demand for security specialists means that candidates specialising in cybersecurity continue to be in short supply as well as other specialist roles.